cusma/algonim/README.md

 Copy `algonim.py` into your `node` directory (the same of `goal`).

 ## How to play
-Playing AlgoNim from yout CLI is very easy, just ask for help:
+Playing AlgoNim from your CLI is pretty easy, just ask for help:
 **Input**
 ```bash
 $ python3 algonim.py --help